top of page

 2019

-Street Outreach Team
+Street Outreach Team Hits the Road

 The Homeless Alliance launches a street outreach team.
 Our organization’s core values include meeting people where they are at and meeting basic needs as a pathway to healing and unlocking a person’s full potential.
 Our street outreach workers live out those values every day by building trust and relationships with our neighbors experiencing unsheltered homelessness.